aplteam/Tatin/docs/InstallingTheTatinServer.md

 Note that in case you want your Tatin server to serve requests from the Internet --- as opposed to an Intranet --- it is strongly recommended to hide the Tatin Server behind an industrial-strength HTTP server like Apache.

-Such a server is able to deal with attacks and has also all sorts of security measures build into it, so it's much safer to run Tatin behind it.
+Such a server is able to deal with attacks and has also all sorts of security measures built into it, so it's much safer to run Tatin behind it.

-There is a separate document available that discusses how to do this: RunDyalogBehindApache.html
+There is a separate document available that discusses how to do this: [Run Dyalog behind Apache](./RunDyalogBehindApache.html "RunDyalogBehindApache.html").

 In case you hide the Tatin Server behind, say, an Apache server, on the same machine there might be no need to use encryption (https).